 - Improvements (RS.IM): To what extent do response plans incorporate lessons learned and updated organizational strategies?

 Most critical to events following a cyber event, the Recover categories lay the groundwork and outline activities to maintain plans for resilience following a cybersecurity incident.

 - Recovery Planning (RC.RP): To what extent are response plans executed during or after a cybersecurity incident within the organization?

 - Improvements (RC.IM): To what extent do recovery plans incorporate lessons learned and response strategies updated within the organization?

 - Communications (RC.CO): To what extent are public relations managed and reputation repaired after a cyber incident, and are recovery activities communicated to internal and external stakeholders and executive management teams within the organization?

 Where To Go From Here

 The NIST CSF categories outline the next layer of granularity under the five functions of the Framework Core.
-When beginning to outline your NIST CSF implementation strategy, use the categories and these questions to begin thinking about where you stand in the context of the five functions and where to begin.
+When beginning to outline your NIST CSF implementation strategy, use the categories and these questions to think about where you stand in the context of the five functions and where to begin.
 For more on the NIST risk management framework, check out our infographic.
-Contact us if you have any questions about how the NIST CSF categories work and want to implement a more secure risk management system.
+Contact us if you have questions about how the NIST CSF categories work and want to implement a more secure cyber risk management system.